-Sarah K. Carmichael is an Associate Professor in the Department of Geological and Environmental Sciences at Appalachian State University of Boone, North Carolina.
+Sarah K. Carmichael is a professor in the Department of Geological and Environmental Sciences at Appalachian State University of Boone, North Carolina.
 Her training in mineralogy and petrology gives her analytical expertise that supports her investigations of the origin of manganese oxide deposits in caves and wetlands in the southern Appalachians, as well as porosity development in dolomite reservoirs.
 Her work involves chemical analyses, mineralogical characterizations, and microbiological determinations.
 She is a Councilor for the Mineralogical Society of America, a Fellow of the Explorers Club, and a National Geographic Explorer.
-Her timely contributions to the scientific understanding of cave mineralogy as influenced by human-introduced organic matter have been made in presentations at the KWI Carbon and Boundaries in Karst meeting, Geological Society of America meetings, as well as in publications in Environmental Microbiology Reports, Biogeochemistry, Geomicrobiology Journal, the Life in Extreme Environments series, and the Journal of Cave and Karst Studies.
+Her timely contributions to the scientific understanding of cave mineralogy as influenced by human-introduced organic matter have been made in presentations at the KWI Carbon and Boundaries in Karst meeting, Geological Society of America and American Geophysical Union meetings, as well as in publications in Environmental Microbiology Reports, Biogeochemistry, Geomicrobiology Journal, the Life in Extreme Environments series, and the Journal of Cave and Karst Studies.
 Sarah is a truly interdisciplinary scientist with a special commitment to public outreach and education.
 In addition to her involvement in KWI specialty conferences, she is in charge of the KWI website and social media presence.